Glossina fuscipes: Mating

-Distribution and Habitat
+Distribution and habitat

-G. fuscipes are found in sub-Saharan African and a subpopulation of G. f. fuscipes exists in the very southern part of the Arabian peninsula.
+G. fuscipes ranges across a vast region in Central and Eastern Africa, spanning from Cameroon and Gabon in the west to Kenya and Ethiopia in the east, and from Chad and Sudan in the north to Angola, the Democratic Republic of the Congo and Zambia in the south.
+A subpopulation of G. f. fuscipes exists in the very southern part of the Arabian Peninsula.
 G. f. f. and G. m. submorsitans are the only subspecies of Glossina which survive outside Africa, including in southwestern Saudi Arabia.
 They prefer high-humidity areas, namely biomes such as mangrove swamps, rain forests, lake shores, and gallery forests along rivers.
-G. fuscipes occupies a large inland block centered on Democratic Republic of the Congo but also covering land surrounding countries in addition to Gabon, Cameroon and a southern portion of Chad.